Where can I collect my e-Residency digital ID card? What's a pickup point? And what should I know before choosing the pickup location?

 The Estonian Ministry of Foreign Affairs issues e-Residency cards in the following embassies (click for details):

-The Estonian Ministry of Foreign Affairs also issues e-Residency cards in mobile pickup points periodically once every two months on certain dates and in specified locations, which are currently:
+The Estonian Ministry of Foreign Affairs issues e-Residency cards in mobile pickup points periodically once every two months on certain dates and in specified locations, which are currently:

-And if you're ready to become an e-resident, apply now!
+If you're ready to become an e-resident, apply now!

 We are looking forward to welcoming you to our community soon!
+To hear about our new e-Residency pickup points and the latest updates, subscribe to our newsletter below.